 What Is a Brand Audit?
-[And How to Know If You Need One]
+[And When to Conduct One]

 Want your brand to stand out?
 Analyze your brand's position in the marketplace with a comprehensive brand audit.
 Read this guide to learn more.

 Many companies blame the saturated marketplace for lagging growth.
-But the problem often isn't with the number of competitors, website copy, or customer buying trends—it's brand drift.
+But the problem often isn't with the number of competitors or customer buying trends.
+It's brand drift.

-Drift occurs when a company's message and marketing plan don't align with its mission and brand value.
-Companies that recognize brand drift early can adjust quickly without much disruption.
+Drift occurs when a company's marketing doesn't align with its vision and brand value.
+Companies that recognize brand drift early can adjust without much disruption.
 But if drift goes on too long, it can create some expensive problems.

-It's common for businesses to make changes to product development processes, customer service policies, and the marketing strategy.
+It's common for businesses to make frequent adjustments to their brand strategy.
 But making adjustments without careful planning can take a brand off its course.
-The shift is often so gradual that company leadership and marketing teams don't even realize it's happening.
+The shift is often so gradual that the company doesn't even realize it's happening.

-At first, these minor adjustments to your business plan might seem harmless.
-But deviate enough, and before you know it, your brand has lost its true north.
-Even the most loyal customers who have dealt with your brand for a long time may begin to feel alienated.
+Deviate enough, and before you know it, your brand has lost its true north.
+Even the most loyal customers who have dealt with your business for a long time may feel alienated.

 So, before you cut prices or pump more money into the marketing budget, consider a brand audit.

 Business owners and executives spend a lot of time managing day-to-day operations.
 I know because I do it too.
 But, because we are so busy with our business, we can struggle to communicate with customers.

 We often assume our customers appreciate the value of our product or service more than they actually do.